-12.1.1 The University may terminate your Pre-Enrolment or Enrolment Contract at any time
+- 12.1.1 The University may terminate your Pre-Enrolment or Enrolment Contract at any time immediately by written notice if you are in material breach of the Terms and Conditions or the Regulations, Policies and Procedures and in particular in the following circumstances: - a.

-- a.
 If you have provided false, incomplete or misleading information in relation to your application for admission to the University and this has affected the University's decision to offer you a place on a Course; - b.
 If you fail to comply with requests for information, to make declarations, and/or to meet any specific requirements of your Course; - c.
 Where your circumstances change so that you are no longer able to meet the special requirements set out in clause 3.2, for example, you acquire a relevant criminal conviction, develop a condition so that you no longer meet the occupational health requirements, or you do not have permission to remain in the UK for the purposes of study at the University; - d.
 If you fail to meet the requirement to Enrol in the first Academic Year of your Course or fail to re-Enrol in subsequent Academic Years within the required timescale; - e.
 Where it has been found that you have breached the Student Conduct Policy; - f.
 If following the University's standard examination processes, including any appeal process, you are judged to have failed to meet the required standard for Students' performance for your Course in accordance with the Regulations, Policies and Procedures, including but not limited to unsatisfactory standard of work, academic misconduct, failure to meet specified attendance requirements, failure to submit course work, complete assessments and/or meet Course deadlines, failure to fulfil a specified contract of studentship, failure to complete a mandatory placement for a Course, or failure to adhere to professional standards for training purposes; - g.
 If you fail to pay any Tuition Fees by the due date specified by the University.
 This includes where you have an agreement with a third party for them to pay your Tuition Fees on your behalf since you are contractually responsible for payment of Tuition Fees. - 12.1.2 The effect of the University terminating your Pre-Enrolment or Enrolment Contract under clause 12.1.1 or under any other provision of the Terms and Conditions will be that: - a. you may either be refused Enrolment or you may be required to withdraw from the University immediately and you will no longer be entitled to commence or continue your Course; and - b. the University may at its absolute discretion refund or abate a proportion of any prepaid Tuition Fees on a pro rata basis for the unexpired period of the Academic Year, subject to the University retaining an amount to cover its reasonable losses and costs as a result of the termination, including any deposit paid.